BTAA Library Community Engagement Network Teams Migration: FAQs

 Yes, Teams access will be managed centrally, similar to listservs and meetings.

-If you or another group member need access to the Teams site and group channel, please contact the Library Helpdesk at library@btaa.org
+If you or another group member need access to the Team and group channel, please contact the Center for Library Programs Helpdesk at library@btaa.org

-Will group chairs/co-chairs be able to manage access to the Community Engagement Network Teams site?
+Will group chairs/co-chairs be able to manage access to the Community Engagement Network Team?

 Group chairs/co-chairs will not be able to manage membership or direct access.
-Requests to add or remove group members should be sent to the Library Helpdesk at library@btaa.org
+Requests to add or remove group members should be sent to the Center for Library Helpdesk at library@btaa.org

 However, group chairs/co-chairs and members will have full access to managing folders and files in the group channel.
 This includes creating and deleting folders and files, sharing files, creating polls and surveys using Microsoft Forms, etc.

-How do I access the BTAA Teams Tenant?
+How do I access the BTAA Teams environment?

-For steps on accessing the BTAA Teams Tenant, check out this article.
+For accessing the BTAA Teams environment, check out this article.

-Bookmark the following URL to open the BTAA Teams Tenant directly in your browser: https://teams.microsoft.com/v2/
+Bookmark the following URL to open the BTAA Teams environment directly in your browser: https://teams.microsoft.com/v2/

 Idea

-To avoid switching back and forth between your institution’s Teams tenant and the BTAA tenant, we recommend using the browser version to access the BTAA tenant.
+To avoid switching back and forth between your institution’s Teams and the BTAA Teams, we recommend using the browser version to access the BTAA Teams environment.
 It offers the same functionality as the Teams app!

 Do all BTAA institutions have Microsoft accounts?